Damianjacob/CI_MS1_Music_Pro/README.md

 6. Contact the shop via form
 7. Stay informed through a newsletter
 ## User Stories
-1. "I needed someone to repair my violin urgently, thanks to the music pro site it was easy to see that they offered this service and to arrange it by using the contact information"
+1. "As a professional musician i needed someon to repair my instrument, thanks to the music pro site it was easy to see that they offered this service and to arrange it by using the contact information"
-2. "I wanted to buy an instrument for my son, but i wasn't sure where to start.
+2. "As a first time buyer I wanted to buy an instrument for my son, but i wasn't sure where to start.
 On the Music Pro website if saw that they offer advice for people who are buying an instrument for the first time, so i was convinced to visit the shop"
-3. "I knew about Music Pro but i wasn't sure how to get there, so it was very convenient to see the Google Maps position and the directions on their site."
+3. "As an interested musician I knew about Music Pro but i wasn't sure how to get there, so it was very convenient to see the Google Maps position and the directions on their site."
-4. "Before deciding to visit their shop, i wanted to know a bit more about it and its owners.
+4. "As a potential client before deciding to visit their shop, i wanted to know a bit more about it and its owners.
 Thanks to the gallery i got to see who they were and learned more about the history of Music Pro"
-5. "I just needed to check Music Pro's opening times to see if i was still in time to get there.
+5. "As an occasional customer I just needed to check Music Pro's opening times to see if i was still in time to get there.
 That information was easy to find on the site"
-6. "I wanted a way to stay alerted about all offers Music Pro might have, so i subscribed to their newsletter"
+6. "As a regular customer I wanted a way to stay alerted about all offers Music Pro might have, so i subscribed to their newsletter"
-7. "Thanks to their intuitive site it was easy to find and order the product i needed."
+7. "As a buyer, thanks to their intuitive site it was easy to find and order the product i needed."
 ## Site Owner Goals
 1. To have an appealing and friendly-looking site
 2. To have all the most important information about the shop easily accessible (address, contact information, directions)